apache/nuttx/configs/pic32mx-starterkit/README.txt

      Rename:  kseg1_datamem to kseg1_data_mem

   Even then, there are more warnings from the linker and some undefined symbols for non-NuttX code that resides in the unused Microchip libraries.
-See this email thread at https://groups.yahoo.com/neo/groups/nuttx/conversations/messages/1458 for more information.
 You will have to solve at least this undefined symbol problem if you want to used the XC32 toolchain.

   Windows Native Toolchains
   -------------------------